 A little while ago (at work), I ran into a situation where we needed to store around 100 rows of default data, allowing each tenant to add their own custom entries.
 Initially, it was set up with two tables:

-1. Default Data Table (default_data): This stored all default data without any tenant constraints.
+): This stored all default data without any tenant constraints. - Tenant-Specific Table (

 While this solution worked in theory, it caused several issues.
 The default data was duplicated across tenants, leading to data sprawl.
 Anytime a new tenant was added, the system copied all the default data into their dataset.
 This meant that if we ever needed to update or remove default data, we’d have to touch every tenant’s copy, which created unnecessary complexity and potential inconsistencies.